rodrigo-camini/rodrigo-camini/README.md

 - I like to dance, watch TV series, play soccer, travel, and play video games.

 - 🌱 I’m currently learning ...
- - JavaScript
- - Appium
- - Java
+ - Robot Framework
- - Node
+ - CTAL-TAE

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...